Research Papers & Academic Writing

-Psychological Scholarship Across the Emotional, Existential, and Social Dimensions of Human Life
+Scholarship on the Emotional, Existential, and Social Forces That Shape Human Life

 What Happens When You No Longer Know Who You Are?
 Exploring Existential Liminality